VipanchiKatthula/Jaccard_Cosine_Similarity/README.md

 * [Results](#results)

 ## OBJECTIVE
-Finding the closenesss between documents using basics of NLP.
+Finding the closeness between documents using basics of NLP.
 Implementing basics of text similarity on multiple files and presenting the analysis.

 ## TECHNOLOGIES
 Project is created with: